chippyash/Simple-Accounts/docs/Test-Contract.md

 *  You can test if a chart has an account
 *  Trying to get a parent id of a non existent account will throw an exception
 *  Getting the parent id of an account that has a parent will return the parent id
+*  You can provide an optional internal id when constructing a chart
+*  You can set the chart root node

 ## Chippyash\Test\SAccounts\Control\Link